-Save Type 3 is the most common approach to save driver data.
+Save Type 3 creates a document reference table, where the table is managed by the source spreadsheet.
 Each sheet to be saved must meet the following requirements:

 • Save Type 3 must be enabled on the Control Sheet for that sheet.